Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

 "I strongly condemn the racist remarks made to Pierre Webo, member of the Basaksehir technical staff, and am convinced UEFA will take the necessary measures," Erdogan said on Twitter.

-Basaksehir club's president said that the players won’t return to the field as long as Coltescu was still there.
+Basaksehir club's president said that the players wouldn't return to the field as long as Coltescu was still there.

 UEFA replaced Coltescu and pledged to investigate the incident.
 "Following an alleged incident involving the 4th official, the match was temporarily suspended.
 After consultation with both teams, it was agreed that the match would restart with a different 4th official," the league said in a statement.